-Around 85% of people who have a first episode of bipolar disorder, will have another.
+Around 85% of people who have a first episode of bipolar mood disorder, will have another.
 Because of this, maintenance treatment is essential in this illness.
-Good quality of life is usually possible with effective treatment.
+A good quality of life is usually obtainable with effective treatment.

 How do I get help?